 Our Mission statement

 The Wish Project’s mission is to help families in need establish long-term residency by providing furniture, household goods, clothing, and shoes; to provide critical immediate assistance to homeless families. and victims of fire or disaster; and to support the community.
-We serve with a passionate team of board members, volunteers, community partners, and staff.
+We serve with a passionate team of staff, volunteers, community partners, and board of directors.

 What We Do

 Our goal is to provide our local people in need with basic furniture, home goods and baby goods, while helping the planet by recycling used goods.
 Only when people have their basic needs met can they move forward and out of the social services system.
 By providing basic goods to people in crisis, we help end needless suffering and stress in the short term while helping to end homelessness in the long term.

 Once the basic needs are met, individuals and families can begin to work towards improving their lives and gaining independence from government subsidies.
 Our aim is to help the disadvantaged move toward re-establishing home life once housing has been secured.
 In doing this, our donors recycle their no-longer-needed furnishings, clothing and home goods back into use to people who desperately need them.